BA, Honours, English & Drama, with High Distinction, University of Toronto

 print culture & media shift

 "Satire and Offensive Humor," Options for Teaching Modern British and American Satire, eds.
-Evan Davis and Nicholas D. Nace, forthcoming from Modern Language Association Press, 2019.
+Evan Davis and Nicholas D. Nace, Modern Language Association Press, 2019.

 “Toward a Humor-Positive Feminism: Lessons from the Sex Wars," Online: Los Angeles Review of Books (17 December 2017) and Print: Special Issue: Comedy, Los Angeles Review of Books Quarterly Journal 17 (February 2018), 48-57.

 “Coming Out: Closet Rhetoric and Media Publics,” History of the Present: A Journal of Critical History 5.1 (Spring 2015) 31-64.

 "The Literature and Culture of the Closet in the Eighteenth-Century: A Pedagogical Resource,” Digital Defoe: Studies in Defoe and his Contemporaries 6.1 (October 2014) 70-94.